5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Why It Wins Fast:

-Powerful attacking ideas even if Black plays accurately.
+Attacking ideas even If Black plays well.

 Trap Highlight: